 - Synthetic Fibres

 - Hydrocarbon Dioxin

-It’s small wonder a large number of the female population have numerous and ongoing medical problems with our reproductive systems as a whole.
+We are inserting toxicity laden tampons into our body, month after month, year after year.
+It does not surprise me that a large number of the female population have numerous and ongoing medical problems with our reproductive systems as a whole.
 I’m betting every person reading this knows someone suffering from one of the issues listed below.

 - Toxic Shock Syndrome